sameer/purisa.me/content/blog/testing_hdl_on_github/index.md

 +++
-title = "Testing HDL on GitHub with Github Actions" date = 2021-02-06T22:58:20-05:00
+title = "Testing HDL on GitHub with Github Actions" date = 2021-02-06T22:58:20-05:00 description = "How I do continuous on all FPGA libraries in the hdl-util organization."
 +++

 Many large open-source software projects use automated processes for examining code.